Fantomas42/django-emoticons/README.md

 django-smileys
 ==============

-Django-smilyes is a django application providing a method to put *Smileys* in your content by simply adding a **tag_filter** in yours templates.
+Django-smileys is a django application providing a method to put *Smileys* in your content by simply adding a **tag_filter** in yours templates.

 Examples